Faculty and Staff

-Ms. Kristen Mainor is the director of the Behavioral and Educational Services at the Baylor University Center for Developmental Disabilities; therefore, she oversees all Baylor CARE programs.
-Ms. Mainor received an Education Specialist degree from Baylor University and has previously served as the Coordinator of the Baylor Autism Resource Clinic.
-She is a Licensed Specialist in School Psychology (LSSP).
+Ms. Kristen Padilla-Mainor is the Director of the Baylor University Center for Developmental Disabilities; therefore, she oversees all Baylor CARE programs.
+Kristen received an Education Specialist degree from Baylor University and has previously served as the Coordinator of the Baylor Autism Resource Clinic.
+She is a Board Certified Behavior Analyst (BCBA) and a Licensed Specialist in School Psychology (LSSP).
 She supervised approximately 20 graduate students per year providing intervention and assessment services at the Baylor Center for Developmental Disabilities.
 Ms. Mainor has author national and state presentations on the treatment of children with autism spectrum disorders.